Jordan Spencer and Katie Engel posted top times in Flagstaff on Friday night.

 From a rainy day in Northridge, photos by Jeff Golden and Stephen Wandzura of the Waves in action.

-Radnoti's student-athletes have shined both academically and athletically.
-Since the fall of 2006, when he took over the cross country program, runners have earned West Coast Conference all-academic honors 32 times.
+Radnoti’s student-athletes have shined both academically and athletically.
+Since the fall of 2006, when he took over the cross country program, runners have earned West Coast Conference all-academic honors 53 times and WCC Commissioner’s Honor Roll status 178 times.

 Radnoti began as an assistant women's track coach in the program's inaugural season of spring 2006, and would later become the full-time head coach in 2007.
 In 2008, Radnoti brought back men's track to Pepperdine after a long absence.

-In track, the Waves have set new records in all of the men's distance events, bettering the efforts from when the program flourished at the old Los Angeles campus.
-The women continue to set new marks year after year, including six new school records in the 2012 season.
+In track, the women continue to set new marks year after year, including six new school records in the 2012 season, three more in 2013, two in 2014 and two in 2015.

 A well-respected coach in Southern California, Radnoti was honored with a Lifetime Achievement Award by the California Coaches Alliance.
 He speaks at various clinics and high schools throughout the country.